MajdIssa34/Advanced-Inventory-Management-System/documentation/Inventory.md

 This document provides detailed API documentation for the **Inventory Service**.

-## Inventory Service API Documentation
+## Inventory Service API Documentationm

 This service is responsible for managing product stock levels.
 It handles creating inventory items, checking stock, reducing stock for orders, restocking, and reporting.